lokegustafsson/ips-pointcloud/README.md

 might seem a little weird, but it is motivated:
 - We pass `xyzi` mutably since we want to sort it without allocating.
-In the benchmark we still include copying from an immutable `xyzi` to this mutable buffer before every call, but in a real application we could skip the copy and sort an already almost-sorted array.
+In the benchmark we still include copying from an immutable `xyzi` to this mutable buffer before every call, but in a real application we could skip the copy and sort an already almost-sorted array giving a further ~30% speedup.
 - We pass `parallel` since syscalling for it every call is significant overhead.
 - We pass `ret` as an out parameter to re-use the allocation from earlier calls.